vrm-c/vrm.dev/content/en/docs/dev/univrm-0.xx/programming/how_to_use_blendshapeproxy.md

 ---
-Title: How to Use BlendShapeProxy
+title: How to Use BlendShapeProxy
+url: "/en/dev/univrm-0.xx/programming/how_to_use_blendshapeproxy/"
 ---

 Work In Progress